Could this be perimenopause or menopause?

 Vaginal and urinary comfort

-Dryness, soreness, pain with sex, peeing more often, or stinging can happen when oestrogen levels fall.
+Dryness, soreness, pain with sex, urgency, frequency, and stinging can occur as oestrogen levels fall.

 Periods and body changes

-Timing, flow, headaches, joint aches, and body comfort may shift during midlife.
+Periods, headaches, joint aches, body composition, and general comfort can shift in midlife.

 What may help